bsc-s2/pykit/mysqlutil/README.md

     If it is a blank list or tuple, all columns in the `table` will be returned.
     A list or tuple of strings.

--   `index_fields`:
+-   `index`:
-    index columns.
-Use the index consisted of those columns to find rows.
+    specifies condition fields to find rows.
-    A list or tuple of strings, has the same length with `index_values`.
+    A list or tuple of strings has the same length with `index_values`.
+    If it is `None`, means no `where` condition used in sql select statement.

 -   `index_values`:
-    values of the column names in `index_fields`.
+    specifies condition values to find rows.
-    A list or tuple of strings, has the same length with `index_fields`.
+    A list or tuple of strings has the same length with `index`.

 -   `left_open`:
-    if specified and is `True`, the last column in `index_fields` and the corresponding value joined with `>`.
+    if specified and is `True`, the last column in `index` and the corresponding value joined with `>`.
     Otherwise, joined with `>=`.
     By default, it is `False`.